 A successful industrial strategy integrates three aspects: the choice of the location, a successful make-or-buy strategy, and a consistent approach for supplier collaboration.
 While both industrial location and make-or-buy strategy are closely linked to the core competencies and technologies of the company, an optimized supplier collaboration increases operational efficiency and profitability.
 The correct decisions on those three aspects can improve the overall business profitability by a factor of two or more.

-CEO of a Structural parts & Seats Supplier
+CTO of a leading Metal parts Supplier

 Typical questions we face:Is my investment plan consistent with the competencies/technologies I want to preserve and develop?

 Typical questions we face:Are the localization and sizing of my assets consistent with requirements for operational efficiency?